zqmuser/AutoVer-cpp/README.md

 There are several options for how to use AutoVer-cpp
 * Run "AutoVer -y" just before every commit.
-  This will automatically assign a version for each commit
+  This will automatically assign a version for each commit.
 * Run "AutoVer -y" for important commits, such as when each new feature is complete and tested.
 * Run "AutoVer -y" to keep versions on every development branch, or only run "AutoVery -y" for versioning on the main development tip, say after every update or merge.
+* Printing version numbers
+  - With a --version or --help flag
+  - In an output file
+  - Gag source code revisions, even if not printed.

+Once you have settled on a strategy, the AutoVerCommit script can be modified to automate that strategy as a single command.

 ## Tutorial